fedealbanese/Reinforcement_Learning_Environments/README.md

 - R (Recovered)
 - V (Vaccinated)

-Two environment versions are uploaded to this repository where an agent can decide its vaccination rate depending on the percentage of infected persons.
-In the first version, the society vaccination rate is constant whereas the agent can modifies its own rate.
-On the other hand, the second version allows the user to provide a society time dependent policy.
+The agent learns to modifies its own vaccination rate in order to reduce the cost.
+On the other hand, the user provides to the society a time dependent policy as input.